dataaxiom/ghcr-cleanup-action/README.md

           delete-partial-images: true
 ```

-### Delete all untagged images and keep 3 latest (rc) images
+### Keep 3 latest (rc) images

-This sample operates on multiple packages and makes use of a regular expression
+This sample keeps the latest 3 -rc images.
+By specifying the delete-tags to
-selector.
-It excludes all versioned images and the latest and main tags from
+include all rc images the `keep-n-tagged` then selects the latest 3 of these.
-processing.

 ```yaml
 cleanup-images: